Permits and Documentation

 Permit Information

-• A USDA/APHIS Veterinary Permitis required for import and interstate movement of livestock disease agents (naturally occurring or engineered), derivatives of livestock disease agents, material known or reasonably expected to contain livestock disease agents, vectors of livestock diseases, animal products, materials containing animal products: USDA AHIS Veterinary Services (VS) Permit Interstate movement of microorganisms infectious to livestock/poultry including bacteria, viruses, protozoa, and fungi, arthropod vectors of livestock/poultry diseases, and tissues, blood, serum, or cells from known infected livestock/poultry.
+- A USDA/APHIS Veterinary Services (VS) Permit is required for import and interstate movement of livestock disease agents (naturally occurring or engineered), derivatives of livestock disease agents, material known or reasonably expected to contain livestock disease agents, vectors of livestock diseases, animal products, materials containing animal products.
+This includes microorganisms infectious to livestock/poultry including bacteria, viruses, protozoa, and fungi, arthropod vectors of livestock/poultry diseases, and tissues, blood, serum, or cells from known infected livestock/poultry.

 Responsibilities

-The PI is responsible for obtaining and maintaining any permit.
+EH&S does not maintain permits and cannot apply for permits on behalf of the PI.
+The PI is responsible for obtaining and maintaining any required permit.
 Inspections by the regulatory body may be required.
-If you have a permit or notification, you must Register the permit through the Biohazard Project Registration system in Gator TRACS.
+If you have a permit or notification, you must register the permit through the Biohazard Project Registration system in Gator TRACS.

 The fine print is not important.